What is Volumetric Weight? Calculation Guide & Formula (2026)

 Dimensional Weight (lbs) = (Length x Width x Height in inches) / 139

-Note: The divisor "139" is the current industry standard for FedEx and UPS Ground/Express.
-USPS uses a divisor of 166 for certain services.
+Note: The divisor 139 is the current industry standard for FedEx and UPS on both Ground and Express services.
+USPS uses a divisor of 166 for certain services, which results in a lower volumetric weight for the same box.

 | Carrier | Service Type | Domestic Rules | International Rules | Calculation Base |